 Below freezing temperatures impact the reaction time of the auto-darkening lens, so it’s best never to keep your helmet in a garage, shed, or back of a truck during the winter months.
 The last thing you want to do is shorten the lifespan of the lens of the auto-darkening helmet in storage.

 The batteries in the helmet can also self-discharge if not used for long periods.

 Wrapping it up

-Testing your auto-darkening helmet before you begin welding is an essential safety step to take to avoid potential injury.
+Testing your auto-darkening welding helmet before you begin welding is an essential safety step to take to avoid potential eye strain or worse.
 Fortunately, you don’t need to strike an arc to test your auto-darkening welding helmet, as other methods are just as effective.